vitewp/vitewp/README.md

 *   `yarn release `\- Builds theme in production mode and put files to put on server in the `.output` directory.
 *   `yarn format` - Formats codebase to meet defined coding standards.
 *   `yarn lint` - Checks codebase for meeting defined coding standards.
+*   `yarn report` - Tests the `/playground/` template with Lighthouse.

-### General
+## General

 *   The project uses [Object Oriented](https://pragmate.dev/wordpress/architecture/oop-vs-procedural/#object-oriented-approach-in-wordpress) approach.
 *   The project uses [Singleton](https://pragmate.dev/wordpress/architecture/singleton/) for managing modules.
 *   The project uses [DocHooks syntax](https://pragmate.dev/wordpress/dochooks/#what-are-dochooks) for handling filters and actions.
 *   The project uses [Laravel Blade](https://pragmate.dev/wordpress/blade/introduction/) for creating components HTML structure.
-*   The project uses [Ignition](https://flareapp.io/docs/ignition/introducing-ignition/overview) extension to track errors.
 *   The project defines [coding standards](https://pragmate.dev/environment/linting/) for [PHP](https://pragmate.dev/php/phpcs/), [SCSS](https://pragmate.dev/css/stylelint/), [JS](https://pragmate.dev/js/eslint/) that must be met.
 *   The project uses Gutenberg to build the visual layer with [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
 *   The project [should limit plugins usage](https://pragmate.dev/wordpress/do-you-need-plugins/#how-to-decide-about-plugins-usage) as much as possible.
 *   The project should [split the responsibilities](https://pragmate.dev/architecture/model-view-controller/) as much as possible.
 *   The project uses [GitFlow](https://danielkummer.github.io/git-flow-cheatsheet/) as a branching workflow.
+*   The project uses `wp.sh` [script](https://github.com/vitewp/vitewp/blob/master/wp.sh) to manage database and other operations to automate workflows and keep environment integrity.
 *   Server details, passwords and other sensitive data are stored in 1Password.
 *   During the development phase all the custom blocks should be listed on the demo template so the team can access them at one place.

+## Development

+*   Components should be developed on the [/playground/ page](https://example.com/playground/) available in the infrastructure.
+*   After finishing implementation, the Lighthouse tests should be done with `yarn report` command.
+*   After approving PR, staging server should be updated and the new block should be added to the [/demo/ page](https://example.com/demo/).

-### Code Review
+## Code Review

 *   Each `feature` branch must be merged to `develop` branch only via the Pull Request.
 *   Each Pull Request must meet the following requirements before merging:
     *   It must pass the coding standard checks defined in Github Actions / Bitbucket Pipelines.
     *   It should include Toggl, Basecamp, Preview links in the description.
-    *   It should include screenshots from implementation.
+    *   It should include screenshots from Lighthouse tests performed by `yarn report` command for desktop or mobile.
-    *   It should include screenshot with Performance and Accessibility scores.
-        *   [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) built-in into Chrome can be used for measurements.
         *   There should be not not any accessibility issues related to the specific feature.
         *   There should be not not any performance issues related to the specific feature.
     *   It should have at least one approval from the project leader.